 Imagine hearing through the grapevine of a fixer-upper house in a prime location that’s being offered at a bargain-basement price.
 Which do you think an impatient seller would choose: The buyer with cash in hand who’s ready to sign right after the inspection?
 Or the buyer who needs to talk to a banker and maybe ask for a few financial favors from Mom and Dad?

 Admit it, there are few things sexier than a man or woman of action, the one with the knowledge and the means to make those large and small deals happen.

 2. Savers aren’t beholden to lenders

 In some fashion, borrowers always answer to their lenders.
-And while there’s nothing particularly wrong with strategic borrowing for investment purposes, as a lifestyle choice, borrowing and chronic debt sap our wealth and energy and can make life seem much more restricted.
+There’s nothing particularly wrong with strategic borrowing for investment purposes.
+However, borrowing and chronic debt can sap our wealth and energy, making life seem much more restricted.

-Steering clear of huge debt loads and usurious interest rates, a saver is freer to make bold choices, reinvent a career, take some time off or follow a dream.
-That combination of flexibility and freedom is a rare quality these days and it can be a potently attractive one.
+By contrast, a saver is freer to make bold choices, reinvent a career, take some time off or follow a dream.
+That combination of flexibility and freedom is a rare quality these days, and it can be potently attractive.

 3. Savers swim against the tide

 Consumption has become a national sport.
 Today, the economic challenges our nation faces aren’t won by encouraging citizens to buckle down and save more.
 Instead, Americans are encouraged to make a collective effort to shop more.

 A saver is a new sort of pioneer who ignores what the neighbors are doing and rejects the flawed logic that spending more is always better.
 If you’re a saver, you know what I mean: It takes a bit of confidence and comfort in your own skin to follow a different path.

 Successful savers didn’t get that way by being indiscriminate with their money.
 They understand the innate and intimate connections between time, labor, money and things, and they apply that knowledge in tactical ways.